Prerequisite/Corequisite Key

 3 credit hours

 This class will study the impact of female figures such as Our Lady of Guadalupe, Malitzin/Malinche and la soldadera have had in traditional Mexican culture and their unexpected transformation into 21st century Latina/o cultural and religious icons.
 Class discussion will be conducted in English.
-Students of SPAN 217 will read and write in Spanish, while class discussion will be conducted in English.
+Students of SPAN 217 will read and write in Spanish.

 SPAN 220